bmsamy/fuelcostcalculator/README.md

 mvn spring-boot:run
 ```

+## Running application

+The application can be accessed at url http://localhost:8081/fuel/cost/15-09-2003/ulsp/25/100

+## Given more time

 If there is more time, then the CostService should be registerd in a Eureka Server and the REST service finds the Cost Serivce from the registry.

+A react front end to enter the values to call this service.

 A full test coverage covering all code and scenarios.